-Once a message has a Role Group, users assigned that Role Group permission can view, reply to, reassign, and update the status of the message (see below).
+Once a message has a role, users assigned that role permission can view, reply to, reassign, and update the status of the message (see below).

-Clicking a message will display a Conversation History, which contains the specific message along with the five most recent messages sent to or from the associated record in the past 60 days.
+Clicking a message will display a conversation history page, which contains the specific message along with the five most recent messages sent to or from the associated record in the past 60 days.

-In this view, users can also draft and send a response, change the assigned person record, reassign the message to a different Role Group or user, and change the status to Resolved.
-For more details about each of these functions, refer to the Using Inbox section of this article.
+In this view, users can also draft and send a response, change the assigned person record, reassign the message to a different role or user, and change the status to resolved.
+For more details about each of these functions, refer to the Configure Inbox section of this article.

 The link to the assigned record displays the preferred name if one exists.
 If one does not, the first name appears.